7 Simple Strategies to Avoid Falling Asleep During Meditation

 If you begin dreaming during meditation practice, it's best to stop.
 Bring your mind back to the present moment and be mindful that the sleepiness impacts your meditation session quality.

 Remember, you want to do high-quality meditation for it to have a lasting effect.
 I often point this out in my articles and my newsletter because it's essential.
 Don't push yourself just for the sake of it—meditation should be an enjoyable daily practice.
+Try to bring humor to it!

 3. Open Your Eyes